zwiebert/tronferno-mcu/README.md

       send g=2 m=3 c=sun-down;    (the shutter goes down to the "too much sun" position. note: it would not go up to this position, if already below it)

+### Problems
+ * I'm not 100% sure about how the astro data table is organized.
+So the times may be off
+ * The function of a few bytes in the last line of the timer pgoramming data is still unknown to me.
+ * When building the ESP8266 firmware on windows, the IRAM segment may overflow.
+Uncomment FER_RECEIVER_MINIMAL in user/main/common.h to disable some code.

+### History
+I started this project in 2011 from scratch using an ATmega168.
+Sending normal commands like "up" and "down" was not to hard to figure out.
+But I gave up on programming the timers and the project went on hiatus.
+In 2017 I finally figured out the timer programming.
+Had to switch to an ATmega328p for enough flash memory, and then to the ESP8266, for its built-in WIFI.

 ### Future Changes
 Its all too complicated and totally useless?
 I currently work on a GUI for Android.
 Maybe I also add a binary repository later, allowing for flashing without a build environment installed.

-  The latitude and longitude configuration is required by astro function obviously.
-But its currently disabled and a predefined table for Berlin/Germany is used instead.
-Can be changed in user/main/astro.c  Enable math_write_astro().
-But the data it generates is probably wrong at the moment.

-I started this project 2011 and sending normal commands like "up" and "down" was not to hard to figure out.
-But I gave up on programming the timers.
-Lately I could make timer programming work, but there are still a few bytes I don't understand.

 ### Project Author